YatingMusic/ddsp-singing-vocoders/docs/dataset.md

 ## A. Preparation

-Due to the copyright issue, we cannot distrubute audio files and the mel-spectrograms of MPop600[1] dataset.
+Due to the copyright issue, we cannot distrubute the audio files and the mel-spectrograms of MPop600[1] dataset.
 However, readers can following the steps to build one from scratch.

 ### 1. File Strutcure
 Organized the dataset as the following (or similar) structure.